Pacific Railroad

 Portland Community

 The SP&S 700 has been an important part of Portland's history, and the PRPA strives to enable the engine to continue to contribute to the culture of its home community.
-The City of Portland owns the SP&S 700 as well as the other historically significant locomotives housed at the Brooklyn Roundhouse, the SP 4449 and the OR&N 197.
+The City of Portland owns the SP&S 700 as well as the other historically significant locomotives housed at the Oregon Rail Heritage Center, the SP 4449 and the OR&N 197.
 The locomotives are administered through the city's Parks & Recreation Bureau.
-Through ORHF, the PRPA is also affiliated with the Brooklyn Action Corps.
+Through the Oregon Rail Heritage Foundation (ORHF), the PRPA is also affiliated with the Hosford-Abernethy Neighboorhood Development Association (HAND).

 The PRPA is also very protective of the safety of its patrons, members, and the greater public.
 The whole organization is active in supporting Operation Lifesaver, a non-profit organization in both the US and Canada that has prevented thousands of grade-crossing and tresspass-related fatalies through public education efforts.
 Several members are certified OL presenters and make appearances at schools and public events throughout the region.